Wahaj-udn/CareCaller-VoiceAI/README.md

 # Carecaller – AI Voice Healthcare Assistant

+(The LAST response in the [result.json](./result.json) file corresponds to the attached demo conversation submitted on unstop)

 Carecaller is an end-to-end AI voice system that automates healthcare check-in calls using real-time conversation and structured data extraction.

 It combines telephony, real-time AI, and post-call processing into a single pipeline that can both talk like a human and produce clean, usable data.